darkie8/gfunction-creator/README.md

 A simple google function creator, it makes your google function code small with default provided setting; you just have to add what you need to add , no more unnecessary coding!
 Everything is configured , and also can be fine tuned with custom stuff.
 You can create normal express app too with this tool.

-## fixes in 1.0.12
+## fixes in 1.0.13

-fixing declaration of generate method of genericHandlers class in source files. updating readme file on usage of response generation method.
+fixing declaration of Request.

 ## Installation